apostrophecms-legacy/apostrophe-fancy-page/README.md

   ]
 ```

-This is fine but we want to know the year each company as incorporated.
+This is fine but we want to know the year each company was incorporated.

 So let's subclass `apostrophe-fancy-page`: